mmcintyre1/its-my-notes/2021/June/designing_data_intensive_applications/chapter_3.md

 #### Data Warehouses
 - you store data in an OLAP data warehouse as it will be insulated from live transaction processing and queries won't affect live customer-facing systems
 - typically perform Extract-Transform-Load (ETL) operations to populate the database
-- Data warehouses typically sell their systems under expensive commerical licenses (e.g. Amazon RedShift is a host version of ParAccel)
+- Data warehouses typically sell their systems under expensive commercial licenses (e.g. Amazon RedShift is a host version of ParAccel)
 - Some are based on the ideas from Google's Dremel
 - many data warehouses can have hundreds of columns
 - The typical use case for OLAP queries are only accessing a small amount of many columns -- unlike OLTP systems which are *row-oriented storage*, meaning that a row is stored in contiguous bytes on disks, OLAP systems are *column-oriented storage*, which stores a column in contiguous bytes.